Tag Archives: Europe

 Euro Vacay Day 4-6: Praha In My Mind.

-After spending Christmas in Berlin, I headed straight to Prague and took the bus via Flixbus from Berlin Central Bus Station to Prague (ÚAN Florenc Bus Station) which is about four and half hours only.
-It was still midday when I made it to the capital city of the beautiful country of the Czech Republic.
-I always tell anyone that Prague is my most favorite part of my trip in Europe.
-It’s so unforgettable for me too because just when I was about to board the train on my way to my hostel, I suddenly got a very upset stomach.
-It felt like a full-blown diarrhea to be honest, and I was almost beside myself during that several minutes train ride, and when I got to the station, I couldn’t seem to find a water closet!
-I felt like my sweat was dripping all over my body despite of the cold and had goosebumps all over my body – lol, ya know that feeling?
-Ugh.
-It was horrible.
-I was even contemplating of paying a hundred euros to any establishment that would allow me to use their WC hahaha!
-‘Kept on checking Google maps and I’ve realized that it would take me 20 more minutes of walking to get to the hostel ( I never considered a tram ride because I’m not confident that there won’t be any accident.)
-It was really horrifying, but looking back – it’s actually something that made my trip even more exciting!
+After spending Christmas in Berlin, I headed straight to Prague, taking the Flixbus from Berlin Central Bus Station to Prague (ÚAN Florenc Bus Station), which took about four and a half hours.
+I arrived in the Czech Republic’s capital city while it was still midday.
+I always tell everyone that Prague was the highlight of my trip in Europe.
+It’s unforgettable for me, especially because as I was about to board the train to my hostel, I suddenly got a very upset stomach.
+It felt like full-blown diarrhea, to be honest, and I was almost beside myself during that several-minute train ride.
+When I reached the station, I couldn’t find a restroom anywhere!
+I felt sweat dripping all over my body despite the cold and had goosebumps—do you know that feeling?
+Ugh, it was horrible.
+I even considered paying a hundred euros to any establishment that would allow me to use their restroom, haha!
+I kept checking Google Maps and realized it would take me another 20 minutes of walking to reach the hostel (I never considered taking the tram because I wasn’t confident there wouldn’t be an accident).
+It was really horrifying, but looking back, it’s actually something that made my trip even more exciting!
 Lol.

-So I was able to make it to my beautiful hostel, the Czech Inn.
-I absolutely loved this hostel!
-It’s very cozy, cheap and the staff are amazing!
-And after calming myself upon my hurried check-in, I’ve realized that it was only a minute walk to Krymska Station ( a tram station) which could practically take you anywhere in Prague.)
-They also offer a buffet breakfast for 6 euro, (not sure if they do for lunch and dinner too, though) and I’d say it’s pretty much worth it.
-I wouldn’t mind staying with them again next time.
+So, I managed to reach my beautiful hostel, the Czech Inn.
+I absolutely adored this hostel!
+It was very cozy, affordable, and the staff were amazing!
+After calming down from my rushed check-in, I realized that it was only a minute’s walk to Krymska Station (a tram station) which could practically take you anywhere in Prague.
+They also offered a buffet breakfast for 6 euros (though I’m not sure if they offer lunch and dinner too), and I’d say it’s definitely worth it.
+I wouldn’t mind staying with them again next time

-This is my hostel, Czech Inn – I cannot wait to go stay with them the next time I visit Prague!
+This is my hostel, Czech Inn—I can’t wait to stay with them again the next time I visit Prague!

-I was the first one that day!
-This is an okay set-up for me.
-I’m a budget traveler and loved meeting people and their bed are just so comfy!
+I was the first one there that day!
+This setup works fine for me.
+As a budget traveler, I enjoy meeting people, and their beds are just so comfy!

 St. Vitus Cathedral

-I never planned anything on my trip here in this beautiful city.
-I mean, I’ve read a few things about it on the net and since it’s only a few hours from Berlin, I might as well visit it right?
-Little did I know that I would fall in love with the fairy tale vibe of the city with its cobblestone streets, palaces, cathedral and its beautiful people!
-Walking through the Charles Bridge, seeing the grandeur of the Prague Castle, the St. Vitus Cathedral, the John Lennon Wall, the Jewish Museum, and watching a lively concert in the Old Town Square.
-I was so glad that I never passed the chance to visit this city.
-Strolling around it felt like being given a gift during that holiday.
-It was definitely a very worthy stop and a must-see city when you go visit Europe.
+I never really planned much for my trip to this beautiful city.
+I mean, I had read a few things about it online, and since it’s only a few hours from Berlin, I figured why not visit, right?
+Little did I know, I would fall in love with the fairy tale vibe of the city, with its cobblestone streets, palaces, cathedral, and its beautiful people!
+Walking across the Charles Bridge, taking in the grandeur of Prague Castle and St. Vitus Cathedral, admiring the John Lennon Wall, exploring the Jewish Museum, and enjoying a lively concert in the Old Town Square—each moment was a treasure.
+I’m so grateful I didn’t miss the chance to visit this city.
+Strolling around felt like unwrapping a holiday gift.
+It was undeniably a worthwhile stop and a must-see city when you visit Europe.

 I just loved my ever reliable tripod!